Tennis-Bencic serves up masterclass to reach U.S. Open fourth round | Sports-Games

 - United States

+"I was really paying attention (not to) let her back in because obviously she's a great player and she's had a great season so far," she said.
+"I'm really happy I didn't let her back in the game."

-Next up for Bencic is either Estonian Anett Kontaveit or Polish seventh seed Iga Swiatek, who play later on Saturday.
+Next up for Bencic is either Estonian Anett Kontaveit or Polish seventh seed Iga Swiatek.

 ALSO READ